 Welcome to my page!
 My name is Nurit Kirshenbaum, and I'm a graduate student at the University of Hawaii at Manoa in the department of Information and Computer Science.
 I am interested in Human Computer Interaction and, more specifically, the design of TUI (Tangible User Interface) systems.
 My advisor is Prof. Scott Robertson and I am part of the HICHI lab.
+I currently work as a Research Assistant at the Laboratory of Advanced Visualizations and Applications under Prof. Jason Leigh.

 This webpage showcases some of the work I've done as part of my degrees, research, or fun.
 If you would like to provide any feedback about my work, please contact me via nuritk <at> hawaii <dot> edu.
-You can see my CV here.

 I am currently working on a set of interactive playing cards.
 This video presents the first prototype of the cards.
 Information about this project will be collected in the Pepa deck page.